hhkaos/awesome-arcgis/arcgis/content/data-providers/digital-globe/worldview/README.md

 > **Note**: this page is only a draft, but this project is hosted on a [public repository](https://github.com/hhkaos/awesome-arcgis) where anyone can contribute.
 Learn how to [contribute in less than a minute](https://github.com/hhkaos/awesome-arcgis/blob/master/CONTRIBUTING.md#contributions).

-# USGS NASA
+# WordView Satellites

-United States Geological Survey (USGS) and National Aeronautics and Space Administration are Esri Content providers.
+WorldView-1 and WorldView-2 are commercial Earth observation satellites owned by DigitalGlobe | *Source:  [wikipedia](https://en.wikipedia.org/wiki/WorldView-2)*.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->